Alaus oculatus: Life cycle

 Eggs are laid in soil or on standing deadwood.
 Many larvae from the click beetle family Elateridae are commonly referred to as wireworms and are prominent agricultural pests that feast on plant matter.
 However, the larvae of Alaus oculatus are unique among wireworms because they are predatory to other beetle larvae feeding in decaying wood, especially Cerambycidae.
 The larva pupate in rotting logs or below the ground and the adults emerge in the spring and are commonly found until September.

 Diet

 The adults do not eat much but their diet consists of nectar and plant juice.
 The larvae diet consists of grubs of wood-boring beetles.
-The larvae are voracious on wood borers, and that during their development caged specimens were observed to devour more than 200 cerambycid larvae each.
+The larvae are voracious on wood borers, and during their development caged specimens were observed to devour more than 200 cerambycid larvae each.

 Distribution and habitat

 This species is present in Central and North America.
 It can be found in deciduous/mixed forests and woodlands.